xxl4/me/source/resume/index.md

 - **Description**: Developed a Magento e-commerce platform for selling books online.
 Customized themes, plugins, and extensions to meet business requirements.
 Integrated with payment gateways and shipping providers.

 - **Contribution**: Configured product catalog, shopping cart, and checkout process.
 Optimized performance and security settings.
-Managed server instances, load balancers, and databases on AWS.
+Managed server instances, load balancers, and databases on Aliyun.

+### Book Crawl Data Center

+- **Description**: Built a data center to crawl and analyze book data from multiple sources.
+Developed web scrapers, data pipelines, and analytics tools using Python, Scrapy, Pandas, and Elasticsearch.
+Hosted on AWS.
+Integrated with ChatGPT, Google Gemini for NLP and AI.

+- **Contribution**: Scraped book metadata, reviews, and prices from online retailers.
+Processed and stored data in Elasticsearch for search and analysis.
+Generated reports and visualizations to identify trends and insights.

 ## Interests